dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Questions to Investigate During Project
 1. Which social, economic, geographical, lifestyle or political factors contributed the most the spread of the disease?
-2. Which category of factor contributed the most the spread of the disease?
+2. Which category of factor contributed the most to the spread of the disease?
 3. Is there a connection between state policy or political leaning (i.e. mask mandate) and the spread of COVID-19 within the state
 4. Do we need to account for the size of the population that didn't have COVID-19 when using a machine learning model?